Last updated: 1 September August 2020

-From 26 to 28 April 2021, the first-ever UN General Assembly Special Session (UNGASS) focused on corruption will take place in New York.
+On 2- 4 June 2021, the first-ever UN General Assembly Special Session (UNGASS) focused on corruption will take place in New York.
 The UNGASS was officially set for these dates in UN General Assembly resolution 74/568 on 31 August 2020.

 The UNGASS provides an opportunity to shape the global anti-corruption agenda for the next decade – by advancing bold and innovative approaches, scaling best practices and developing new standards and mechanisms.

-- As the Coalition is currently preparing a detailed submission to the UNGASS consultation website, we are encouraging on civil society organisations and experts to provide input through this survey by 25 March, 2020: The survey is available in English, French and Spanish.
+- The Coalition is currently preparing a detailed second submission to the UNGASS consultation website, for which we are encouraging civil society organisations and experts to provide input through this survey by 25 March, 2020: The survey is available in English, French and Spanish.
 For more details, please see this post.

 UNODC has launched a website to solicit and publish submissions from governments, UN bodies, international organisations and civil society organisations: http://ungass2021.org/

 We have been told that there is no firm deadline for civil society input but early submissions are encouraged by UNODC which has asked governments to submit their input for a zero draft of the UNGASS’ Political Declaration by 1 March 2020.